How to create an ImageJ Plugin using JCuda

 Compiling the CUDA source file

-Further information about compiling CUBIN files may be found in the
+Further information about compiling CUDA files may be found in the

 NVCC documentation that comes with the NVIDIA CUDA Toolkit.